MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

     [uuid(04d4fe1d-ab87-42fb-a898-da241d35b63c), object, pointer_default(unique)]
     interface ICoreWebView2Environment : IUnknown
     {
-        /// Create a ContextMenuItem object used for developers to insert new items into the WebView context menu.
+        /// Create a `ContextMenuItem` object to insert into the WebView context menu.
-        /// The IsChecked property will only be used if the menu item type is radio or checkbox.
+        /// The IsChecked property will only be used if the menu item type is Radio or Checkbox.
+        /// For more information regarding paramters, see `ContextMenuItem`.
         HRESULT CreateContextMenuItem(
             [in] LPCWSTR label,
             [in] LPCWSTR shorctut,